 - When the socca is done resting, place the baking sheet with the vegetables on the top rack of the preheated oven and set timer for 10 minutes.

 - Place rested socca dough between two pieces of parchment paper and roll or press to form 7-inch rounds.
 We used our tortilla press to save time.
 The dough should be between 1/8-1/4″ thick and is very delicate.
-Carefully transfer rounds on their existing parchment to a large baking sheet (trim parchment if necessary, once on the baking sheet).
+Transfer the parchment with the socca rounds to a large baking sheet (trim parchment if necessary, once on the baking sheet).
 Brush with reserved teaspoon of olive oil.

 - Bake for 10 minutes then remove both pans from oven.
 If using cheese, set oven to low broil now.
 If not, leave on 400.